bevyengine/rfcs/rfcs/49-animation-primitives.md

 third-party ecosystem crate is unacceptable as it would promote a facturing of the ecosystem with multiple incompatible baseline animation system implementations.

-The design chosen here was explicitly to allow for maximum flexibility for both engine and game developers alike.
-The main alternative is to completely remove `Sample<T>`, the animation graph, and it's nodes, and let developers directly hook up animation curves from clips to entities.
-However, this lacks flexibility and does not allow for users of the API to inject their own alterations to the animation stream.

-The main potential issue with the current implementation is the very heavy use of `Arc<dyn Sample<T>>` which has CPU cache, lifetime, and performance implications on the stored data.
-Atomic operations disrupt the CPU cache; however, they're only used when cloning or dropping an `Arc`.
-The structure of the animation graphs are, for the most part, static.
-Likewise, the trait object use is likely unavoidable so long as we rely on traits as a point of abstraction within the graph.
-One alternative would be to transfer ownership of the Sample implementation, and/or just make multiple copies of a potentially large and immutable animation data buffer, but that comes with a signfigant memory and CPU cache performance cost.

 ## Prior art